 Mr. Darris Schomaker

-My teaching career started 22 years ago in Mesa at Longfellow Elementary School.
+My teaching career started 27 years ago in Mesa at Longfellow Elementary School.
 I taught 6th grade in Mesa for 13 years.
 Besides teaching at Longfellow for a year I've taught at Crismon and Red Mountain Ranch Elementary and Brimhall Jr. High.
-This is my 1st year teaching at Mesa High.
+This is my 6th year teaching at Mesa High.
 I received my Bachelor's Degree from University of Northern Colorado and a Master's Degree in Elementary Education from Northern Arizona University.
 I have an ESL endorsement, a reading endorsement, and a gifted endorsement on my teaching certificate.
 I currently teach World History.
 I also coach Boys Varsity golf and Girls Varsity tennis.
 I love to coach and get the opportunity to work with our student/athletes.